 So, the eye detects three primary colors, red, green and blue.
 Linear combinations of these form a 3D space, with all perceivable colors, including the secondary colors, that are combinations of two primary colors: cyan = green+blue, magenta = red+blue and yellow = red + green.
 Also, white = red + green + blue and black = zero in all three primary colors.
+This way to combine color is called additive color mixing, typically used in color displays (including television sets).
 We note that yellow, which is often claimed to be a primary color in kindergarten, is not a primary color.
 So please forget what you were told in kindergarten, it is simply incorrect.

 Maybe you know that your inkjet printer uses cyan, magenta, yellow and black?
 What you have there are filters that take away one color.
 Cyan removes red, magenta removes green, yellow removes blue.
 Thus, mixing cyan and magenta will remove both red and green and only leave the blue light reflecting from the paper.
+This is known as subtractive color mixing.
+See Figure 5 for an illustration of additive and subtractive color mixing.